 Like all other habits, you can help your dog control its jealousy through practice and patience.

-In multi-dog homes (or when dog-sitting for a friend), you can:
+In multi-dog homes (or when dog-sitting for a friend)

 - Give all the dogs an equal amount of attention